navytux/pygolang/README.rst

 other features that mirror corresponding Python package.
 Cython API is not only faster compared to Python version, but also, due to *nogil* property, allows to build concurrent systems without limitations imposed by Python's GIL.
 All that while still programming in Python-like language.
-Brief description if Cython/nogil API follows:
+Brief description of Cython/nogil API follows:

 `go` spawns new task - a coroutine, or thread, depending on activated runtime.